comsavvy/CGPA-Calculator/README.txt

 3. Once the program has reached the end, the program will gives both GRADE and the GRADE STATUS with advice to the student.

+4. And also gives the barchat of each course grade

                         CONCLUSION
 And also, the programmer that build this program has built it in a way that the program will run smoothly.
 Once you type in unrequire value, the program will still allow you start again without re-running it.